Carolyn Goodman

 • division of debts, etc.

-First, you must meet the residency requirement.
-This says that one of you must have been a continuous resident of DC for six months before you file for divorce.
+You must meet the residency requirement.
+This means that one of you must have been a continuous resident of DC for six months before you file for divorce.

 Read More